 Mithu and husband Shammi, also owners of the Spice Route Company with restaurants in Nigeria, were announced as new tenants of the 11,000-square-foot space inside The Galleria VI Wing in 2018.
 Musaafer is aimed to be a creative dining experience with shining Indian-imported decor, the kind of restaurant that translates much better when you're sitting in the dining room for a meal.
 The Maliks don't necessarily want to open and immediately operate as a take-out-only restaurant, but they're considering all options.

 And they have to.
-They're renting the 11,000-square-foot space and are worried about being able to keep up payments if they can't fully open the space, though they've reached out to Simon Properties, which owns The Galleria, for whatever help they can get.
+They're renting the space and are worried about being able to keep up payments if they can't fully open it, though they've reached out to Simon Properties, which owns The Galleria, for whatever help they can get.